mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### LIGHT INTENSIFIER GOGGLES

-These goggles allow clear, monochrome vision up to 18 metres in anything less than total dark.
+These goggles allow clear, monochrome vision up to 18 meters in anything less than total dark.
 While some light is required to produce this effect, anything approaching normal daylight conditions severely degrades the clarity.
 At TL9, light intensifier goggles are combined with IR goggles and adjust to normal vision in daylight conditions.

 Light Intensifier
 Goggles TL Effect Kg Cost